Illinois Medical Marijuana Card

 Renewing a medical marijuana card in Illinois follows similar steps to the application process when you initially applied.
 To initiate a renewal application, submit an extension on Illinois Cannabis Tracking System (ICTS) before the card's expiration date.
 You will be notified by email once it is time to renew your card.
 The mail will contain a link to direct you to your account on the ICTS.
 Follow the prompts to complete your application and make the applicable renewal fee payment.

 Registered medical marijuana patients and caregivers in Illinois can cultivate up to five marijuana plants at home.
-However, each cultivated plant must be no more than 5 inches tall.
-The space used for growing medical marijuana must be locked, enclosed, and hidden from the public.
-Marijuana growing by registered patients or caregivers must occur only on residential properties owned by the cultivators or on properties for which the owners' consent have been obtained.
+However, each cultivated plant is required to be no more than five inches tall.
+The space used for growing medical marijuana must be locked, enclosed, and invisible to the public.
+Marijuana growing by registered patients or caregivers must occur only on residential property owned by the cultivator or with the consent of the owner.

 Yes.
 Adults who are incapable of taking care of themselves and residents under the age of 18 may designate caregivers to assist them with accessing medical marijuana.
 An Illinois medical marijuana caregiver is an individual selected by a qualifying patient as the person authorized, on the patient's behalf, to possess, obtain from a certified medical cannabis dispensary, dispense, and assist in the administration of medical marijuana.
 Caregivers are required to enroll in the Illinois medical marijuana program.